killop/anything_about_game/README.md

 - https://surparallel.org unity 多线程优化工具
 - https://github.com/linys2333/TimingWheel c# 时间轮优化
 - https://github.com/bitfaster/BitFaster.Caching 高性能cache
+- https://github.com/MrUnbelievable92/Bit-Collections Bit Collections for Unity is all about saving as much RAM as possible, by providing array value types of single bits, aswell as array value types of signed- and unsigned integers with a given number of bits.
 - https://github.com/dennisdoomen/FluidCaching Multi-threaded .NET high performance Least Recently Used cache with async/await support shipped as source-only NuGet package
 - https://github.com/NetFabric/NetFabric.Hyperlinq High performance LINQ implementation with minimal heap allocations.
 Supports enumerables, async enumerables, arrays and Span<T>.
 - https://github.com/disruptor-net/Disruptor-net The Disruptor is a high performance inter-thread message passing framework.
 This project is the .NET port of LMAX Disruptor.